bfpc/LinearDecisionRules.jl/docs/src/pwl.md

 If we generalize the linear decision rule to a piecewise linear decision rule, we can get a better approximation of the optimal decision rule.

 This implies some changes in the structure of the problem.
-For simplicity, we will assume that we have a single coordinate of the uncertainty $η$.
+For simplicity, we will focus on the case where the uncertainty $η$ is one-dimensional.

 ## Breakpoints and modification of the uncertainty polyhedron $Ξ$